bensincs/bensincs/README.md

 </div>

 ## 🏌️‍♂️ About Me
-- I am currently a Senior Software Engineer in the civil service
+- I am currently a Senior Software Engineer in the Civil Service
-- I am a director of Lunite LTD where we help develop application for causes close to our hearts
+- I am a director of Lunite LTD, where we help develop applications for causes close to our hearts
-- When im not developing software, you'll find me on the Golf Course ⛳ , Playing Music 🎸 or training JiuJitsu 🥋
+- When I'm not developing software, you'll find me on the Golf Course ⛳ , Playing Music 🎸 or training JiuJitsu 🥋

 ## ☎️ How to Contact Me
 - There is nothing better that talking face to face
 - Voice or video calls are the next best thing
-- I am always happy to receive messages on teams or slack
+- I am always happy to receive messages on Teams or Slack
 - I would prefer to only use email for formal communications where possible

 ## 👨‍💻 Preferred Working Style